 The course is designed for the student who works to further regard wood applications.
 Students will develop and research technical skills.
-Special emphasis will be put on cabinet making and introduction on power tools, special setups, and tool safety.
+Special emphasis will be put on wood project assembly, the student will further his/her knowledge building a wood project, assembly with different portable tools, calculating the bill of materials, and be able to draw their own project.